alan-j-lin/alan-j-lin.github.io/_posts/2018-08-24-project-fletcher.md

 2. Convert all case types to lowercase
 3. Lemmatize all words

-[Lemmatization] in particular was important because I didn't want the model to treat different forms of the same word differently.
-Lemmatizing each word helps with that as it returns the word's lemma or "dictionary form" so plurals or participial forms of a given word would be replaced with the base form.
+[Lemmatization] was important because I didn't want the model to include different forms of the same word.
+Lemmatizing accomplishes that as it returns the word's lemma or "dictionary form", so plurals and participial forms of a given word are replaced with the base form.
 For example, the lemma of "walking" would be "walk" and the lemma of "better" would be "good".

 [Lemmatization]: https://en.wikipedia.org/wiki/Lemmatisation

 ## Feature Engineering

-As I felt that the ambience of bar was a very important feature to capture, I thought that analyze the reviews for each bar by using NLP techniques would be a good approach to accomplish that.
-After experimenting with the different token vectorizers and dimensionality reduction techniques, I ended up with a combination of CountVectorizer and Latent Dirichlet Allocation (LDA) giving me the most interpretability.
+As I felt that the ambience of a bar was important, I thought that analyzing the reviews for each bar by using NLP techniques would allow me to capture that.
+After experimenting with the different token vectorizers and dimensionality reduction techniques, I ended up utilizing a combination of count vectorization and Latent Dirichlet Allocation (LDA) to give me the most interpretability.

 ### Vectorization

-* Generate list of stop words beside base set of english words
-* Included all location related words to stop words list as I wanted my recommender to be location agnostic
-* Included all food related words to stop words list as Yelp is a food-related website.
-This was a bar recommender so didn't want food to be a differentiator
-* CountVectorizer included both the unigrams and bigrams of tokens.

-I believe that CountVectorizer performed better than TFIDF because important words to describe a bar (i.e. beer, music, drinks) would show up consistently and CountVectorizer ended up promoting those words while TFIDF penalized them.
+In performing vectorization I needed to generate a relevant list of tokens from the review text.
+While NLTK provides a base set of English stop words to be excluded, there were additional tokens that had to be excluded in the topic generation.
+The types of tokens that ended up in the exclusion list fell into two categories: location-related and food-related.
+Location-related tokens were excluded in order to make the model location agnostic, while food-related tokens were excluded so that the topics were focused on the drinks and the ambience.
+In terms of the type of vectorizer, the CountVectorizer model ended up performing better than TFIDF.
+I believe that the CountVectorizer performed better than TFIDF because important words to describe a bar (i.e. beer, music, drinks) would show up repeatedly and the CountVectorizer ended up promoted repetition while TFIDF penalized it.

 ### Topic Modeling